Websoft9/aws/docs/server-snapshot-image.md

 ### Instance to Image

-1. log in AWS console.
+1. Login to AWS console.

-2. Choose the instance, and open Actions->Image->Create image
+2. Choose the instance, and open 【Actions】>【Image】>【Create image】.
 ![img](https://libs.websoft9.com/Websoft9/DocsPicture/en/aws/aws-ec2toimage-websoft9.png)

 3. Follow the prompts to complete it.

 ### Snapshots to Image

-1. Log in the Aws console,and open EC2 Dashboard.
+1. Login to the Aws console and open EC2 Dashboard.

-2. Open ELASTIC BLOCK STORE->Create Snapshot and list all snapshots.
+2. Open 【ELASTIC BLOCK STORE】>【Create Snapshot】 and list all snapshots.
 3. Choose from the list of snapshots and create image based on it.
    ![Snapshots](https://libs.websoft9.com/Websoft9/DocsPicture/en/aws/aws-snapshot-websoft9.png)